Jieiku/abridge/README.md

 - `menu_footer` - This is an array of links to display in the footer of the page

 - `security_header_referrer` - This is mostly used for tracking, the default is set to "strict-origin-when-cross-origin" [info](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Referrer-Policy)
-- `security_header_csp` - Content Security policy, to enfore security rules: [observatory](https://observatory.mozilla.org) [csp-google](https://csp-evaluator.withgoogle.com/)
+- `security_header_csp` - Content Security policy, to enfore security rules: [observatory](https://observatory.mozilla.org), [csp-google](https://csp-evaluator.withgoogle.com/)

-- `banner` - Image to use in seo related cards, this will be the fallback image if the individual articles does not provide one, still a work in progress.
-- `js_search_index = "search_index.en.js"` - The search index file to include in the header, comment out to disable.
+- `js_search_index` - The search index file to include in the header, comment out to disable.
+- `prestyle` - The script file used to preload: FontAwesome, Katex, external Google Fonts.
-- `js_search = "search.min.js"` - The search script file to include in the header, comment out to disable.
+- `js_search` - The search script file to include in the header, comment out to disable.

-- `rss_atom_feed = "atom.xml"` - The atom.xml rss file to include in the header.
+- `js_theme` - Used for the Theme Switcher, to facilitate localstorage.
+- `js_themeButton` - Used for the Theme Switcher.
+- `js_bundle` - Used to define a javascript bundle, [more information](https://github.com/Jieiku/abridge#javascript-files-js_bundle-and-options).
 - `stylesheets = [ "abridge.css" ]` - The stylesheet file(s) to include in the header.

+- `banner` - Image to use in seo related cards, this will be the fallback image if the individual articles does not provide one.
+- `favicon_..` - Used to set the various favicons (displayed in bookmarks and active browser tab)
 - `fontawesome =` - Uncomment to enable fontawesome library, this will include the file in the header.
 - `fonts =` - Uncomment to load external fonts, they will be loaded in the header.
-- `math` - Set to true to load the Katex library, enabling the use of the [katex shortcode](https://abridge.netlify.app/overview-math/)
+- `math` - Set to true to load the Katex library, enabling the use of the [katex shortcode](https://abridge.netlify.app/overview-math/) (recommend setting on a per page basis instead.)
-- `math_auto_render` - This allows you to define a section of math notation using only $$ $$ symbols instead of using the katex shortcode directly.
+- `math_auto_render` - This allows you to define a section of math notation using only $$ $$ symbols instead of using the katex shortcode directly. (recommend setting on a per page basis instead.)

+- `katex_css`, `katex_js`, `mathtex_js`, `katex_autorender_js`, `katex_options` - Used for Math Notation.
+- `katex_bundle` - Used to bundle all of the math related js.

 - `keywords =` - This is used for SEO.
 - `seo =` - This is used for SEO, for the social media related tags, eg: opengraph, facebook, twitter if set to false it disables them all.